Ricki-Lee Coulter: Radio

-Coulter performing at Nova 96.9's Fitzy and Wippa's For the Love of Sydney Party at The Standard, Darlinghurst, New South Wales in October 2011.
+Coulter performing at Nova 96.9's Fitzy & Wippa's For the Love of Sydney Party at The Standard, Darlinghurst in October 2011.

-Coulter made her debut as a radio presenter in January 2008, joining Brisbane's B105 FM breakfast team, alongside Labrat, Stav and Camilla.
+Coulter made her debut as a radio presenter in January 2008, joining B105 FM breakfast team in Brisbane, alongside Labrat, Stav and Camilla.
 That same year, she co-hosted Melbourne's Fox FM summer breakfast show, alongside Mike Goldman and Brian McFadden.
 Coulter became a full-time radio presenter for Sydney's Nova 96.9 breakfast show in 2010, alongside Merrick Watts and Scott Dooley.
 She co-hosted the show for that year only, but received two award nominations: 'Best Newcomer on Air – Metropolitan' at the 2010 Australian Commercial Radio Awards, and 'Radio Host' at the 2010 Cosmopolitan Fun, Fearless, Female Women of the Year Awards.

 In October 2022, Coulter began filling in for Kate Ritchie on Nova's nation drive radio show Kate, Tim & Joel.
 In March 2023, it was announced by Nova that she would permanently join the show as a co-host after Ritchie joined Fitzy & Wippa.
 She joined remaining hosts Tim Blackwell and Joel Creasy.
 The show was subsequently renamed Ricki-Lee, Tim & Joel upon her permanent joining of the team.

+In January 2026, Nova announced that Coulter and Tim Blackwell would depart Nova’s national drive show to host Ricki-Lee & Tim on Nova 96.9's Sydney breakfast program.

 Endorsements

 Coulter became the ambassador for Australian shapewear clothing line Hold Me Tight in 2008, appearing in several promotional campaigns as the face and body of the line.
 Hold Me Tight's collection was only launched at Big W stores across Australia and The Warehouse branches in New Zealand.
-In May 2012, she became the face of the 2012 Woolworths Supermarkets Earn & Learn program, which aims at delivering "millions of dollars worth of educational resources" to primary and secondary schools in Australia.
+In May 2012, she became the face of the 2012 Woolworths Earn & Learn program, which aims at delivering "millions of dollars worth of educational resources" to primary and secondary schools in Australia.
 She appeared in a television commercial for the program, featuring students from Darcy Road Primary School in Wentworthville, New South Wales.
 Later that month, it was announced that Coulter was the new Australian face for international cosmetics brand CoverGirl, replacing model Jennifer Hawkins who had been with the brand since 2006.

 In 2013, Coulter teamed up with Cotton on Body to release her own range of dancewear pieces and intimates called Ricki-Lee Army.
 The collection included sequin printed tanks, all-over sequin hoodie jackets, mesh long-sleeve tops and printed knickers.
 It was made available to buy online from 22 August 2013 and in-stores from 26 August 2013.